Home > Adam's Blog > “Were You...

 In fact, I just received an email from Linda which states, “Adam – I need help.
 I am looking for someone who has had robotic surgery and had it covered through HealthNet.
 Why?
 I was recently denied a robotic approach for mitral valve repair through HealthNet and I am in the process of appealing.
 I know this denial has been overturned in the past and I am looking for anyone who has been successful in doing this.
 Can you help?”

 Given Linda’s question… Can you help her better understand the process for successfully appealing the request for robotic surgery to repair her mitral valve?
 If so, please leave a comment below.
-To learn more about mitral valve repair surgery, click here.
+To learn more about robotic mitral valve repair surgery, click here.

 In advance, thanks for your help!!!